cloudposse/terraform-aws-transit-gateway/README.md

 The variable `transit_gateway_config` is a map of environment names (e.g. `prod`, `staging`, `dev`) to the environment configurations.

-Each enrironment configuration contains the following fileds:
+Each environment configuration contains the following fileds:

   - `vpc_id` - The ID of the VPC for which to create a VPC attachment and route table associations and propagations.
   - `vpc_cidr` - VPC CIDR block.